 Getting a clear picture of the overall divorce rate in Canada has been challenging since Statistics Canada stopped collecting the data on census forms in 2008.
 By using and compiling separate pieces of information, it is possible to see some trends.
-For example, divorce rate in Canada has been relatively steady in recent years, although it is still predicted that about 40% of married couples will divorce before their thirtieth anniversary.
+For example, the divorce rate in Canada has been relatively steady in recent years, although it is still predicted that about 40% of married couples will divorce before their thirtieth anniversary.

 That steady divorce rate has been one of the contributing factors in the record number of one-person households in Canada, according to the most recent data.
 There has also been a continuing upward trend in the number of common-law unions: 21% in 2016 versus 16.7% in 2011.

-General Divorce Statistics
+General Divorce Statistics in Canada

 Here are some other general statistics regarding the divorce rate in Canada based on historical and social trends: